-This planting plan provides planting prescriptions, including the densities, species mixes, and distribution of those mixes across planting areas as necessary to re-establish tree seedlings in the Board Camp Grove where the decision tree described and approved through the Re-establish Tree Seedlings in Severely Burned Giant Sequoia Groves and Adjacent Fisher Habitat Environmental Assessment (EA)/Finding of No Significant Impact (FONSI) demonstrates insufficient regeneration.
-Please see attached map of SEKI Planting Units in this area.
+This planting plan provides planting prescriptions, including the densities, species mixes, and distribution of those mixes across planting areas as necessary to re-establish tree seedlings in the Redwood Mountain Grove and adjacent fisher habitat, where the decision tree described and approved through the Re-establish Tree Seedlings in Severely Burned Giant Sequoia Groves and Adjacent Fisher Habitat Environmental Assessment (EA)/Finding of No Significant Impact (FONSI) demonstrates insufficient regeneration.
+Please see attached map of SEKI Planting Units in these areas.
 We will use these planting prescriptions in conjunction with internal guidance and mitigations outlined in the EA to guide on-site training of planters.